imxrt-rs/imxrt-boot-gen/README.md

 ## ABI

-The generated FCB has the symbol `FIRMWARE_CONFIGURATION_BLOCK`.
+The generated FCB has the symbol `FLEXSPI_CONFIGURATION_BLOCK`.
 The symbol is not mangled.
 The memory is an array of 512 `u8`s.
 It has a link section of `".fcb"`.
-The ABI ensures compatibility with both Rust and C. Indeed, by building a C static library from your Rust crate, you can link the FCB into other C applications that target the iMXRT processor family.
+The ABI ensures compatibility with both Rust and C. By building a C static library from your Rust crate, you can link the FCB into other C applications that target the iMXRT processor family.

 ## Supported Processors